fraba/presentation/2026-CAITG-AI-Winter-School/day2/index.md

 I have created some synthetic papers using an LLM.
 You can download them [here](https://github.com/fraba/presentation/tree/master/2026-CAITG-AI-Winter-School/day2/synth-papers).

+You can download all papers at once following this [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Ffraba%2Fpresentation%2Ftree%2Fmaster%2F2026-CAITG-AI-Winter-School%2Fday2%2Fsynth-papers).

 ## Part 1 — Intro lecture